zameerkh/PolicyBuilder.NET/README.md

-# ResilientRefit
+# PolicyBuilder.NET

 ## Overview

-`ResilientRefit` is a library designed to enhance the resilience of Refit clients by integrating Polly policies.
+`PolicyBuilder.NET` is a library designed to enhance the resilience of Refit clients by integrating Polly policies.
 This library allows you to configure Refit clients with retry, circuit breaker, and timeout policies, ensuring that your HTTP requests are more robust and fault-tolerant.

 ## Features